LucaiB/CS4501_Final/README.md

 Final Project for CS4501

-**CloudShell - Deploying setupEnvironment bash script and CloudFormation stacks.**
+**CloudShell - Deploying environmentSetup bash script and CloudFormation stacks.**
 Open CloudShell within your AWS account.

 Run the following command to clone this Git repository to access the required files for this project: